What Do Travel Agents Do? (And How Do They Do It?)

 Erin Cook

 Erin Cook is the advisor behind Tips for Travel Agents.
 But not only does she sell travel and coach travel agents, she also raises children . . . all of this at the same time.
-Erin share a video tutorial of a land-only Funjet booking.

-Cruise Booking, Cruising power
+What do travel agents do for a Cruise Booking, Cruising power

 Thanks to both of these remarkable women—the wizards behind the curtain—for taking time out of their very full schedule to share their wisdom!

-Tips and tricks for Booking as a Travel Agent:
+Tips and Tricks for Booking as a Travel Agent:

-Are you inspired by what travel agents do?
-Curious to dig a little deeper?
 Here’s a few random tips for travel agents to book like a pro the first time:

 2. It’s a balance between finding the right cost and the right commission: When an agent booking a trip, you should be able to clearly see what commission (or markup) you’ll get from the booking.
 Of course you want to make sure your trip work for your client, but make sure it works for YOU too.

-4. TAKE TIME to look at your booking with fresh eyes: I know I’ve said this a million times, but you want to make sure all the details are right.
+3. TAKE TIME to look at your booking with fresh eyes before putting down the deposit: I know I’ve said this a million times, but you want to make sure all the details are right.
 You WILL make a mistake.
 The wrong name, the wrong date and heck . . . even the wrong destination (as a parent with a newborn I know I would do this).
 It’s easy to make a mistake.
 Most supplier portals will give you some breathing time between entering all the info and putting down the deposit.
 For example, a consolidator may hold the fare until 11pm same night.
 A supplier might give you 48 hours until you book it.
 Because if you were booking a trip for Mary Bailey and it made you think of your grandma Mary Balsley and you accidentally entered the wrong last name without knowing, it’s sooooo much easier to fix before you put down the deposit.

 Most supplier portals will give you some breathing time between entering all the info and putting down the deposit.